 Architects may still be liable even after they finish practicing and need to consider whether they should hold professional indemnity run off cover.

-The Board recommends that architects hold professional indemnity run off cover.
+The Board recommends that they do hold professional indemnity run off cover.

 Section 7 - Continuing Professional Development